Staff frequently asked questions (FAQs)

 • How will we make sure investment for our different counties stays in that area?

-Contracts through our commissioners – such as councils or ICBs – are geographically specific.
-Money allocated to services in one area will not be spent elsewhere and this is a guiding principle that both Trusts already adopt and adhere to.
+Contracts through commissioners such as councils or ICBs are geographically specific.
+Money allocated to services in one area will not be spent elsewhere, and this principle will continue after the merger.

 • Will our bases change?